godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 As mentioned before, making games in Godot feels like being in a kitchen, so let's open the refrigerator and add some fresh nodes to the project.
 We'll begin with a Hello World!
-To do this, the "New Node" button must be pressed (looks like a plus symbol):
+To do this, the "New Node" button must be pressed (looks like a plus symbol underneath the "Scene" tab):

 .. image:: /img/newnode_button.png